Variationally Regularized Graph-based Representation Learning for Electronic Health Records: Methods

-There are multiple ways of computing attention coefficients with alignments of two input vectors \cite{bahdanau2014neural, DBLP:journals/corr/LuongPM15, NIPS2017_7181}.
-In this work, we concatenate two input vectors and apply a linear feed-forward layer $a\in \mathbf{R} ^ {2d' \times 1}$.
-Then a LeakyReLU activation at $\alpha = 0.15$ is used in our experiment to speed up training compared to $\text{Tanh}$ non-linearity.
+where $e_{ip} \in \mathbb{R}$ are the attention coefficients for node $i$ over its neighbourhood $\mathcal{N}_i$.
+There are multiple ways of computing attention coefficients with interactions between two input vectors \cite{bahdanau2014neural, DBLP:journals/corr/LuongPM15, NIPS2017_7181}.
+The selection of attention style is discussed in Section \ref{discussion}.
+In this study, we use multi-head attention, as follows: We first concatenate two input vectors and apply a linear layer $a\in \mathbb{R} ^ {2d \times 1}$.
+The attention coefficients are computed by the following equation: